NadimGhaznavi/Db4E/index.md

 # Realtime Data on the Web

 The *db4e* application is event driven.
-When a new event is received it generates new data which is displayed by the [db4e console GUI](/pages/ops/db4e-gui.py.html) and [this site](/pages/web/index.html).
+When a new event is received it generates new data which is displayed by the [db4e console](/pages/ops/db4e-gui.py.html) and/or the [db4e web interface](/pages/web/index.html).

 The following events are captured: